ged/fluent_fixtures/README.md

 ## Contributing

-You can check out the current development source with Mercurial via its [project page][bitbucket].
+You can check out the current development source with Mercurial via its [project page][sr.ht].
 Or if you prefer Git, via [its Github mirror][github].

 After checking out the source, run:

-    $ rake newb
+    $ rake setup

-This task will install any missing dependencies, run the tests/specs, and generate the API documentation.
+This task will install dependencies, and do any other necessary setup for development.

 ## License

-Copyright (c) 2016, Michael Granger
+Copyright (c) 2016-2020, Michael Granger
 All rights reserved.

 Redistribution and use in source and binary forms, with or without